FC Villefranche Beaujolais: History

 In 1993 the FFF introduced a fifth tier, and the club secured a place in the new National 3 division as champions of the Division Honneur (now the Rhône-Alpes region, after internal restructuring of the French regional leagues).
-After a fourth place finish in their group in 1994 they secured promotion in 1995 by finishing second in their group.
+After a fourth-place finish in their group in 1994 they secured promotion in 1995 by finishing second in their group.
 The club completed three seasons of mid-table finishes before being relegated in 2000 and 2001.

 As champions of the Division d'Honneur in 2004, they promoted to CFA2.
 In 2008, they won their group and were promoted to the fourth tier, CFA.
 The remained at this level until successfully gaining promotion to Championnat National as winners of their group in the 2017–18 season.

-In 2023–24, Villefranche secure relegation to Championnat National 2 from 2024–25 after finishing 13th in Championnat National but reprieve from relegation due to Niort was administrative relegation to Championnat National 2.
+In 2023–24, Villefranche secure relegation to Championnat National 2 from 2024 to 2025 after finishing 13th in Championnat National but reprieve from relegation due to Niort was administrative relegation to Championnat National 2.